 Reasons why a child custody modification may be granted can be varied but may result from, a change of residence by either parent that may be harmful to the child, a child of the age of 14 choosing to change residence with a non-custodial parent, or any situation that may not be in the child’s best interest involving a parent exposing children to an inappropriate accommodation, living situation, mental health condition, safety issues, illegal substances, or cohabitation with unmarried or random individuals.
 Whether or not a case could be granted should be discussed with legal counsel as the decision to pursue a child custody modification may have drastic and lasting implications to child custody.

-The most common reasons for a modification hearing to be heard is due to a residential change of a parent during a relocation process through employer or due to necessity of a residential change due to remarriage, family ties, pursuit of employment, or better living circumstances.
+The most common reason for a modification hearing to be heard is due to a residential change of a parent during a relocation process through employer or due to necessity of a residential change due to remarriage, family ties, pursuit of employment, or better living circumstances.
 During a change of residence the parent intending to relocate must inform the other parent about the change of residence providing both thirty days’ notice prior to the move and the full address for the new place of residence.
 Modifications that may alter current custodial arrangements in relation to relocation are those that may alter a child’s standard of living, may sufficiently decrease visitation time, or any that may alter a child’s current ability to receive needed assistance or break from familiar relationship ties.

 The second most common reason for a modification of custody to take place is that a child over the age of 14 has determined that they want to live with the non-custodial parent.
 Children as young as 11 years old, in the state of Georgia, may determine a preference for a custodial parent, but a child 14 years of age or older may exercise a choice of custodial parent so long as the choice appears to be in the child’s best interest and appears to not be forced.
 A Judge in this circumstance may choose to approve or deny a move based on the presentation of evidence at trial, whether an older sibling is currently residing with the non-custodial parent, and whether the change of residence appears to provide a better living situation.
 Additional reasons why a modification hearing may need to be heard are because a significant improvement to the non-custodial parents living, home, or health situation has warranted a change of circumstance by providing a more suitable home or standard of care that would act in the best interest of the child(ren).